1havran/es2esm/INSTALL.md

 	# receiver will display the events on the stdout
 ![](https://github.com/1havran/es2esm/blob/master/screenshots/12.eventreplay-receiver.png)

-	# sometimes events must be replayed multiple times as receiver moves events to
-missed with 25% probability.
+	# sometimes events must be replayed multiple times as receiver moves events to missed with 25% probability.
 ![](https://github.com/1havran/es2esm/blob/master/screenshots/13.eventreplay3.png)

-	# this event was replayed 4 times.
-3 times it was missed, last time it was considered
+	# this particular event was replayed by eventreplay.py 4 times.
+3 times it was missed, last time it was considered as received.
-as received.
 ![](https://github.com/1havran/es2esm/blob/master/screenshots/14.eventreplay3-receiver.png)

-	# eventreplay.py and sendevent produces the audittrail as separate source in Splunk.
+	# eventreplay.py and sendevent.py produces the audittrail as separate source in Splunk.
 ![](https://github.com/1havran/es2esm/blob/master/screenshots/15.splunk-summary.png)

 # to schedule event replay